San Francisco Shock: 2019–2020: Back-to-back championships

-The Shock made several roster additions in the offseason preceding the 2019 season, including tank player Yoo "Smurf" Myeong-hwan, support player Park "Viol2t" Min-ki, and damage player Gwon "Striker" Nam-ju.
+In the offseason leading up to the 2019 Overwatch League season, the San Francisco Shock made several significant additions to their roster.
+They acquired tank player Yoo "Smurf" Myeong-hwan through a trade, parting ways with Dante "Danteh" Cruz in the process.
+The team also bolstered their support role by signing Park "Viol2t" Min-ki.
+Furthermore, the Shock added damage player Gwon "Striker" Nam-ju, who had previously played for the Boston Uprising.

-The Shock finished the first stage of the season with a 4–3 record and the sixth seed in the Stage 1 Playoffs.
-The team made it to the Stage 1 finals, where they faced the undefeated Vancouver Titans.
-Behind particularly strong performances by the tank duo super and ChoiHyoBin, the Shock nearly pulled off an upset over the Titans, leading the match 3–2 at one point, but they ultimately lost, 3–4.
-San Francisco hit their stride in Stage 2, finished the stage with a perfect 7–0 record and 28–0 map record, making them the first team ever to have a perfect stage.
-Qualified as the top seed in the Stage 2 Playoffs, again reached the stage finals, where they, again, faced the Titans.
-Much like the last meeting, super, ChoiHyoBin, and Viol2t played critical roles in the match; this time, the Shock came out with a win, defeating the Titans by a score of 4–2.
-In Stage 3, San Francisco once again reached the playoff finals, where they faced the Shanghai Dragons; however, the Shock lost the match by a 3–4 scoreline.
-The team finished the regular season with seven straight wins to post a 23–5 record, the second best in the league, and the third seed in the season playoffs.
-Sinatraa, super, ChoiHyoBin, and Moth were awarded with Role Star commendations on the season, and both sinatraa and super were nominated for the league's Most Valuable Player award, which sinatraa ultimately won.
+During the first stage of the season, the San Francisco Shock performed well, finishing with a 4–3 record and securing the sixth seed in the Stage 1 Playoffs.
+In the playoffs, they faced the undefeated Vancouver Titans in the Stage 1 finals.
+Led by standout performances from Super and ChoiHyoBin, the Shock put up a strong fight and even held a 3–2 lead at one point.
+However, they narrowly lost the match by a score of 3–4.
+The team found their stride in Stage 2, achieving an unprecedented perfect stage with a flawless 7–0 record and 28–0 map record.
+This feat made them the first team in Overwatch League history to accomplish a perfect stage.
+As the top seed in the Stage 2 Playoffs, the Shock once again met the Vancouver Titans in the finals.
+With key contributions from Super, ChoiHyoBin, and Viol2t, the Shock emerged victorious, defeating the Titans by a score of 4–2.
+In Stage 3, the Shock reached the playoff finals yet again, this time facing the Shanghai Dragons.
+However, they were unable to secure the victory, losing the match by a close 3–4 scoreline.
+Nevertheless, the Shock finished the regular season with a seven consecutive wins, concluding with a 23–5 record, the second-best in the league.
+This secured them the third seed in the season playoffs.
+Several players from the Shock received recognition for their performances throughout the season.
+Sinatraa, Super, ChoiHyoBin, and Moth received Role Star commendations, while Sinatraa and Super were nominated for the league's Most Valuable Player award.
+Ultimately, Sinatraa claimed the MVP title.

-San Francisco faced the sixth-seeded Atlanta Reign in the first round of the 2019 season playoffs, a double-elimination tournament, but the team fell in a 3–4 loss to drop to the lower bracket.
-The Shock responded to the loss by running through the lower bracket, sweeping the London Spitfire, the Los Angeles Gladiators, the Hangzhou Spark, and the New York Excelsior to secure a spot in the 2019 Grand Finals.
-Led by Grand Finals MVP ChoiHyoBin and regular season MVP sinatraa, the Shock swept the Titans, 4–0, in the Grand Finals to claim their first OWL championship title.
+San Francisco faced the sixth-seeded Atlanta Reign in the first round of the 2019 season playoffs, which followed a double-elimination format.
+In a tightly contested match, the Shock suffered a narrow 3–4 loss, dropping them to the lower bracket of the playoffs.
+The Shock went on a run through the lower bracket.
+They displayed dominant performances, sweeping the London Spitfire, the Los Angeles Gladiators, the Hangzhou Spark, and the New York Excelsior.
+With these victories, the Shock secured their spot in the 2019 Grand Finals.
+The San Francisco Shock swept the Vancouver Titans 4–0, securing the 2019 Overwatch League championship title.
+Key points in the match included Architect's strategic Bastion positioning on Eichenwalde and ChoiHyoBin's crucial ultimate on Sigma during overtime on Watchpoint: Gibraltar.
+ChoiHyoBin's performance earned him the Grand Finals MVP award.